Machine Gun Fellatio

 Machine Gun Fellatio (also known by the censored initialism MGF) were an Australian alternative rock band, formed in 1997.
 They are well known for their provocative on-stage antics and humorous lyrics.
 Their outrage-provoking name (coined by an early associate of the band who devised the term from a philosophy exercise) gives some idea of the attitude that pervades the band's work.
-They released three studio albums, three EPs and three singles before breaking up in 2005.
+They released three studio albums, three EPs and three singles before disbanding in 2005.
 In 2024, however, they reformed for three shows.